 For information about what else you can set for your app, see Configuring your App with app.yaml.

 Create a Dockerfile

 Comprehensive documentation on creating Dockerfiles is available on the Docker website.
 If you are using a custom runtime, you must provide a Dockerfile whether you are providing your own base image or using one of Google's base images.

 The first command in a Dockerfile is usually a

-following table, along with the github project used to build the image:
+Google-provided base images, along with the github project used to build the

 |Java (Open JDK 8 only)